First New Zealand Company Ships to Arrive in New Zealand

 Oriental Ref1.2038387F

-The New Zealand Company was an organisation in early 19th century England, that issued the hire of various ships to carry British migrants, from England to New Zealand, seeking the promise of abundant land and shores.
+The New Zealand Company was an organisation founded in early 19th-century England that arranged for the hire of various ships to carry British migrants from England to New Zealand, lured by the promise of abundant land and opportunity.

-To achieve Wakefield’s parity, land would be priced just beyond the grasp of labouring migrants' means, therefore providing a workforce for capitalists, eager to invest in New Zealand's fertile land and resources.
+To achieve Wakefield’s vision of social balance, land was deliberately priced just beyond the reach of working-class migrants.
+This ensured that they would remain a labour force for wealthier investors eager to capitalise on New Zealand’s fertile land and natural resources.

-This methodology gained the interest of parliament and provided a lucrative opportunity for the wealthy (Simpson, 1997).
+This approach attracted the attention of Parliament and offered a lucrative opportunity for the British elite.

-In 1839, the Oriental, the first among a fleet of five, 500-ton immigrant ships, was hired by the New Zealand Company to begin the arduous journey, across the Atlantic Ocean, carrying settlers from England to Wellington, New Zealand.
+In 1839, the Oriental became the first of five 500-ton immigrant ships hired by the New Zealand Company to begin the long and perilous journey from England to Wellington, New Zealand.

-Other ships within this first fleet included, the Aurora, the Duke of Roxburgh, the Bengal Merchant, and the Adelaide.
+Other ships in this initial fleet included the Aurora, the Duke of Roxburgh, the Bengal Merchant, and the Adelaide.

-The Oriental, classified as a barque ship and weighing 506 tons, set sail from London under the command of Captain Wm.
-Wilson, on 15 September.
-On board were 46 couples, and 33 children, making a total of 145 immigrants (Shadows of Time, n.d.).
+The Oriental, a 506-ton barque, departed London under the command of Captain Wm.
+Wilson on 15 September.
+On board were 46 couples and 33 children, making a total of 145 immigrants.

-The journey to reach New Zealand in the late 1830’s was not only the longest migrant journey in written history, but also very dangerous, with the threat of shipwreck and illnesses causing death (Wilson, 2024).
+The journey to reach New Zealand in the late 1830’s was not only the longest migrant journey in written history, but also very dangerous, with the threat of shipwreck and illnesses causing death.

 Black and white image of the ship Aurora at dock.
 Ref: 1/2-025379-F. Alexander Turnbull Library, NZ